UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 You've defined three functions, one of which will *call* the other two.

-When an error occurs, you are presented with a "traceback" of the call stack:
+When an error occurs, you are presented with a "traceback" of the call stack.

 Functions: Tracebacks
 ---------------------